lupswitch/ServerAvailabilityMonitor/README.md

 # Before usage

 ## Installation a phar
-The simpliet way to install SAM is just download a phar from [releases page](https://github.com/wapmorgan/ServerAvailabilityMonitor/releases), make it executable and put it in one of folders listed in your $PATH:
+The simpliest way to install SAM is just download a phar from [releases page](https://github.com/wapmorgan/ServerAvailabilityMonitor/releases), make it executable and put it in one of folders listed in your $PATH:

 ```sh
 chmod +x sam.phar